Big Brown Spider Oklahoma: The Brown Recluse

 • Regular Cleaning: Clean your home thoroughly and frequently, paying attention to dark and undisturbed areas where spiders may hide.

-• Clutter Removal: Remove unnecessary clutter, such as piles of clothes, papers, and cardboard boxes, as they provide ideal hiding spots for spiders.
+• Clutter Removal: Remove unnecessary clutter, such as piles of clothes, papers, and cardboard boxes, as they provide ideal hiding places for brown recluse spiders.

 • Vacuuming: Vacuum carpets, corners, and crevices regularly to eliminate spider webs, eggs, and other debris.